insoftai/insoft-ai-LLM-Twin/README.md

 This project demonstrates how to design, build, and deploy a production-ready LLM-powered AI twin — an AI system that emulates a person's writing style and knowledge using vector databases, fine-tuned models, and scalable inference.

-It covers the complete engineering lifecycle using real-world tools and modern MLOps strategies.
-No isolated scripts or notebooks — this is a full-scale, modular backend system built with microservices.

 ## 🧠 System Capabilities

 - Crawl personal digital data from platforms like Medium, Substack, and GitHub.